 No matter where you live, Oldways’ traditional diet pyramids are the perfect way to bring these Blue Zone eating patterns into your own community.
 While the cuisines of these regions might seem strikingly diﬀerent from one another, the overall diet and lifestyles follow a similar pattern.

 Traditional Asian Diets

-The Blue Zone in Okinawa, Japan is a beautiful illustration of some of the healthiest traditions of the Asian Heritage Diet.
+The Blue Zone in Okinawa, Japan is a beautiful example of some of the healthiest traditions of the Asian Heritage Diet.
 Okinawans have adopted the Chinese concept that food is “nuchi gusu,i,” meaning “medicine for life,” with properties that can help to prevent and treat illnesses and maintain health.
 Key eating habits include a high consumption of local vegetables, soybeans, seaweed, sweet potatoes, and turmeric, and a low intake of salt.
 Okinawans also practice “hara hachi bu:” the habit of eating until one is 80% full, rather than overeating.

 Traditional Latin American Diets

 While the American diet threatens to inﬂuence the health of many populations in Central America, the Blue Zone on the sunny Nicoya Peninsula in Costa Rica has sustained the traditional Latin American Diet.
 Healthy traditional dishes consisting of rice, beans, corn, squash, chicken, and ﬁsh are commonplace in this region, with infrequent use of processed foods.
 People in this region believe in the “plan de vida,” or reason to live, which keeps elderly people engaged and active.
 Strong family and social networks promote well-being within the community.